Frequently asked questions for the Registered Education Savings Plans (RESPs)

 4(b) In March 1989, I entered into an RESP family contract.
 There was no mention in my contract that each beneficiary had to be related to the subscriber by blood or adoption.
 Consequently, one of the beneficiaries in my plan is not directly related to me.
 Do I have to remove this beneficiary from the plan?

 The provision permitting the designation of non-related beneficiaries in contracts established prior to July 14, 1990 has been grandfathered.
 The clause permitting the participation of non-related beneficiaries in a family plan can be kept in the plan.
-Your promoter must amend his corresponding specimen plan to comply with the legislation but may keep this clause in the specimen.
-You will be able to keep this beneficiary in your plan and contribute for his/her education but your plan will not be entitled to any CESG.
+Your promoter must amend their corresponding specimen plan to comply with the legislation but may keep this clause in the specimen.
+You will be able to keep this beneficiary in your plan and contribute for their education but your plan will not be entitled to any CESG.

 4(c) Can a subscriber also be a beneficiary under a particular plan?